How Far Ahead Do LLMs Plan? Uncovering the Latent Horizon in Chain-of-Thought Reasoning: CoT Planning Horizon

 \subsection{Empirical Results}

-We first report the performance of LLM backbones to characterize the 12 tasks, evaluating off-the-shelf Qwen3 models with thinking mode enabled or disabled, as well as our trained In-Domain LLM.
-Full results are provided in \cref{tab:perf} (Appendix~\ref{app:llm-eval}), from which we draw the observations: \begin{itemize}[noitemsep,nolistsep,leftmargin=1em] \item For those compositional tasks requiring explicit multi-step reasoning, direct answering without CoT can only achieves near-random performance (e.g. Parity, Cycle), corroborating prior findings on the expressivity limits of Transformers \cite{chiang-cholak-2022-overcoming,merrill-sabharwal-2023-parallelism,zubic2025limits}.
+We first report the performance of LLM backbones to characterize the 12 tasks, evaluating off-the-shelf Qwen3 and our trained In-Domain LLM.
+Full results are provided in \cref{tab:perf} (Appendix~\ref{app:llm-eval}), from which we draw the observations: \begin{itemize}[leftmargin=1em] \item For those compositional tasks requiring explicit multi-step reasoning, direct answering without CoT can only achieves near-random performance (e.g. Parity, Cycle), corroborating prior findings on the expressivity limits of Transformers \cite{chiang-cholak-2022-overcoming,merrill-sabharwal-2023-parallelism,zubic2025limits}.
 For other tasks, CoT generally yields substantial improvement as well. \item Owing to differences in model generation and scale, our in-domain LLM underperforms the naive Qwen3 models on certain datasets.
 Despite this, it achieves the best performance on three compositional tasks and attains overall performance comparable to Qwen3, while producing substantially shorter CoT trajectories (approximately 1K+ characters per CoT, compared to 10K+ for Qwen3).
 These results validate the training effectiveness in inducing \textbf{more stable and decisive reasoning paths}.
-A qualitative CoT comparison for Parity is provided in Appendix~\ref{app:cot-example}.
-The latent planning horizon of In-Domain LLM is viewed as an ``upper bound'' for these tasks. \end{itemize}
+A qualitative CoT comparison is provided in Appendix~\ref{app:cot-example}.
+The latent planning horizon of In-Domain LLM is thus viewed as an ``upper bound'' for these tasks. \end{itemize}

 With \probe adapters trained and evaluated on the collected CoT trajectories, we present the empirical observations for each probing dimension as follows.